LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: Web Evidence Pipeline

-The pipeline auto-detects available search backends (Valyu $\to$ Serper $\to$ Brave $\to$ DuckDuckGo).
-Each retrieved URL receives a quality score on a 0--100 scale, and only sources with score $\geq 60$ are eligible for full-page fetching.
-Tables~\ref{tab:explicit_domain_scores_a} and~\ref{tab:explicit_domain_scores_b} list the \textbf{133 explicitly scored domains} in the current \texttt{evidence.py} implementation.
-Unknown \texttt{.edu}/\texttt{.gov}/\texttt{.org} domains default to score 70, while unknown HTTPS domains default to 35.
+The pipeline auto-detects available search backends (Valyu $\to$ Serper $\to$ Brave $\to$ DuckDuckGo); Valyu was the primary backend in all large-scale experiments.
+Each URL receives a quality score on a 0--100 scale; only sources with score $\geq 60$ are eligible for full-page fetching.
+Tables~\ref{tab:explicit_domain_scores_a}--\ref{tab:explicit_domain_scores_b} list the \textbf{133 explicitly scored domains}.
+Unknown \texttt{.edu}/\texttt{.gov}/\texttt{.org} domains default to 70; unknown HTTPS domains default to 35.

-At retrieval time, URLs are first filtered by the blocked-domain list and any user-specified exclusions, then ranked by domain score.
-The implementation applies exclusions using root-domain matching, so blocking a root domain also excludes its subdomains.